Carlsbad Beach Surf Fishing: Complete Guide & How-To

 Lure Species (Halibut/Basses)

 For lures, both jerkbaits and swimbaits work well in Carlsbad.
 As mentioned in similar articles, the denser the reef and structure, the more likely I am to choose swimbaits over jerkbaits.
 The north and south section of Carlsbad can easily be fished with a jerkbait as it’s mostly sand.
 The central area in Terramar should be fished with a swimbait.
-See the drop-down below for my exact gear and tackle for light tackle surf fishing.
+See the drop-down below for my exact gear and tackle for lure surf fishing.

 Sharks